kepano/obsidian-minimal/.github/ISSUE_TEMPLATE/bug_report.md

----
 name: Bug report
-about: Report a bug with Minimal
+description: "Report a bug with Minimal"
-title:
+title: "Bug report"
-labels: bug
+labels: ["bug"]
-assignees: ''
+assignees:

----

-**Before you open a bug report**
+  - kepano
+body:
+  - type: markdown
+    attributes:
+      value: |
         Disable plugins and snippets that could be causing a conflict.
-Update to the latest versions of the following, and restart Obsidian:
+Update to the latest versions of the following, and restart Obsidian

-- Minimal Theme
+  - type: textarea
-- Minimal Theme Settings plugin
-- Contextual Typography plugin

-**Confirm that the bug is not present when Minimal theme is off**

-**Describe the bug**
+    id: description
+    attributes:
-A clear and concise description of the bug
+      label: Describe the bug

-**To reproduce**
-Provide steps to reproduce the behavior
+      description: Provide a description of the bug and steps to reproduce

-**Expected behavior**
-A clear and concise description of what you expected to happen

-**Screenshots**
-If applicable, add screenshots to help explain your problem

-**Debug info (required):**
-Paste your debug info below, which can be accessed in Obsidian with Ctrl/Cmd-P, enter "Show debug info", and click "Copy to clipboard"
+      placeholder:
+    validations:
+      required: true
+  - type: input
+    id: version
+    attributes:
+      label: Minimal version
+      description: What version of Minimal are you using?
+Can be found by going to Appearance > Manage
+      placeholder: 5.2.10
+    validations:
+      required: true
+  - type: input
+    id: obsidian-version
+    attributes:
+      label: Obsidian Version
+      placeholder: 0.15.2
+    validations:
+      required: true